Balyasny Asset Management

-Balyasny Asset Management (BAM) is an American investment management firm headquartered in Chicago.
-Outside the U.S., it has additional offices in Canada, London and Asia.
+Balyasny Asset Management (BAM) is an American investment management firm headquartered in Chicago, with additional offices in Canada, Europe and Asia.

 History

 Balyasny Asset Management was founded in 2001 in Chicago by Dmitry Balyasny, Scott Schroeder and Taylor O'Malley.
-It traded mostly long/short equity which, as of 2020, accounted for 70% of the firm's risk.
+As of the end of 2024, 40-50% of the firm's risk was in equities.

 The firm named its flagship hedge fund "Atlas Enhanced," after the pro-capitalist book Atlas Shrugged by Ayn Rand.

 In November 2009, Balyasny Asset Management ran an internal investigation focused on a former analyst at the firm who was suspected of passing on insider information about EMC Corporation to a hedge fund manager who pleaded guilty in the Galleon Group case.
 The firm sent a letter to investors reassuring them that no improper activity had been discovered, and that it had decided to close the satellite office and terminate the individual involved.
 In 2010, it was reported that Balyasny Asset Management had been added to a group of firms being examined in a wide-ranging investigation into insider trading led by the government, relating to the Galleon case.

 Mark Adams, an analyst at the firm, was suspected of passing on insider information about EMC Corporation to Steven Fortuna, a money manager who pled guilty in the Galleon Group case.

 For the first 16 years since its foundation, it delivered an annualized return of 12%.
 However, in 2018, the firm experienced unprecedented significant difficulty, posting large performance losses, with its assets under management (AUM) dropping by half from $12 billion to $6 billion and client investors withdrawing their money from the firm.
 Balyasny himself sent out an email to the firm's staff with the subject line "Adapt or Die" that bluntly stated that "we are getting our butts kicked" and the firm's performance "sucks".
 In the email, he also stated he didn't feel a "palpable sense of urgency" on the trading floor and mentioned that investors were wondering if staff joined the firm "so they can enjoy not working too hard".
 This email wound up in the hands of Kenneth C. Griffin, the founder and CEO of Citadel LLC.
 Balyasny Asset Management and Citadel LLC were hedge fund rivals as they were both based in Chicago at the time and spent a lot of money in a talent war where they would both try to poach each other's employees.
 Griffin used this email in an internal town hall meeting for employees, telling them this was an example of what happens when a firm has poor culture.
 Balyasny Asset Management then cut 125 jobs, which was around 20% of the firm's workforce.
 Balyasny stated that the mistakes in 2018 were caused by undue caution and a tough environment for long/short equity.